 The perpetual harvest style of growing is a godsend to hobby growers and commercial growers alike.
 We are constantly looking for ways to increase our yields: more powerful lights, different nutrients, supplementing with CO2, and even trying new training methods,

-However, the most obvious way to grow more cannabis is to, well, grow more cannabis.
+However, the most obvious way to yield more is to fit more harvests in a year.
 It goes without saying that more harvests per year will be more fruitful than trying to squeeze an extra couple ounces out of your plants each growing cycle.

 We are going to teach you everything you need to know about perpetual grow rooms, and how to fit more growing cycles in each year.
 First, let’s share some general information.